 Buffalo Bills WR Keon Coleman Not Phased by Filling Shoes of Stefon Diggs and Gabe Davis

+Buffalo Bills WR Keon Coleman Not Fazed by Filling Shoes of Stefon Diggs and Gabe Davis

 There will be a lot of eyes on former Florida State wide receiver star Keon Coleman when the Buffalo Bills kick off against the Chicago Bears on August 10 at 1:00 p.m.
 Drafted in the second round of the 2024 NFL Draft, Coleman comes in with a massive amount of hype and an even bigger personality that has captivated the Bills Mafia fanbase and beyond with his on-camera antics and wholesome attitude.